Rule Enforcing Through Ordering: Learning Algorithm

 \section{Learning Algorithm}

 The shared strategy $\pi_a$ is represented by a neural network and trained from trajectories of all terminal agents.
 When selecting the strategy for a \roundname, we mask all actions which would lead to $m_a + \mu_a > F$.
 This makes the agents unable to overpay the fine $F$.
 We use fully-connected networks for both the actor and the critic.
-Both accept the scaled observation of $a$ in \roundname, i.e. $(n_a, t_a, m_a)$.
+Both take as input the observation\footnote{We normalize the observation to $[0, 1]^3$.} of $a$ in \roundname, i.e. $(n_a, t_a, m_a)$.
 The actor network has two hidden layers with four hidden units, and the critic has three hidden layers with 32 units each, all using the ReLU activation function.
 The rest of the hyperparameters are given in Table~\ref{tab: hyperparameters}.

-\begin{acks} This work has been supported by the E-POKUTY TACR project no. TL05000450.
-Computational resources were supplied by the project e-Infrastruktura CZ (e-INFRA CZ LM2018140) supported by the Ministry of Education, Youth and Sports of the Czech Republic. \end{acks}